racenis/tram-sdk/README.md

 - And also switch triangle intersection thingy
 - AddLine() drawlistentry is not being drawn on top
 - Add directional lights to lightmapper
+- Hashmap deletion does not get actually deleted?
+- Switch hashmap to uint32_t

 #### Should do later